Cancer risk among firefighters

 Background & Purpose

-The International Agency for Research on Cancer has this year made an assessment of cancer risk among firefighters.
+In 2022, the International Agency for Research on Cancer (IARC) evaluated cancer risk among firefighters.
 This profession is now classified as a carcinogen.
 That is, the exposure firefighters are exposed to in their jobs can contribute to the development of cancer.
 The conclusion is based on the findings made for mesothelioma and bladder cancer.
-A group of 25 international experts has evaluated the scientific literature on the topic and reached its conclusion.
-Project manager Kristina Kjærheim was one of the experts who contributed to the assessment, and articles from our PhD candidates, Jarl Jakobsen and Niki Marjerrison, were included in the material evaluated.
+IARC organized a working group of 25 international experts who evaluated the scientific literature on the topic and reached this conclusion.
+Project manager Kristina Kjærheim was one of the experts who contributed to the assessment, and articles from our project were included in the material evaluated.

 However, we still lack knowledge about the cause of such an elevated risk and how it can best be prevented.